Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Auto apply product sample WooCommerce

 Now when the customer places more than $150 in their cart (or whatever amount you specify) they will receive their free shipping via this automatically added coupon.
+And when their subtotal drops below $150 the system is smart enough to remove the offer automatically as well.

-We’ve highlighted a few specific situations above, but the powerful thing about Advanced Coupons is that it lets you create your own unique situations using its Cart Conditions feature.
+We’ve highlighted a few specific situations above, but the powerful thing about Advanced Coupons is that it lets you create your unique situations using its Cart Conditions feature.

 Here, you can add a variety of conditions to your free shipping offer, including: